kombeneah/personal-website/index.md

 title: Home
 ---

 Hello!
-I'm [Your Name], and this is my corner of the internet where I share my thoughts, experiences, and journey.
+I'm Beneah Kombe, and this is my corner of the internet where I share my thoughts, experiences, and journey.

 ## About Me